 Appointing adult children as Executor

 If you have adult children, you may appoint them as Executor or alternative Executor to your spouse.
 More than one adult child may also be chosen to act jointly.
-If you do this, you should write out all of their full names and addresses, and state that are to act jointly.
+If you do this, you should write out all of their full names and addresses, and state that they are to act jointly.
 The advantage of choosing more than one Executor means there will be someone to take on the role if an Executor either dies or renounces the duty.
 The disadvantage of nominating multiple executors to act jointly is it can slow down the process if all parties have difficulty making decisions and agreeing jointly in accordance with your wishes.

 Trust fund for children or minors